 With enthusiasm, careful planning and knowledge you can improve a students results and enjoyment of the subject, Tutoring is such a rewarding business to be involved in and what makes me a good tutor is that I teach out of love for the subject.

-I am a highly experienced Chemistry teacher with over a decade of teaching experience in both the state and independent sectors, across the full Secondary age range.
+I am a highly experienced Chemistry teacher with over a decade of teaching experience.
 As a recent Head of Chemistry, you can be confident that I understand the rigours of the subject and have a wealth of resources to share with you.
 I am an expert teacher with a PGCE and a Masters in Science Education from the University of Cambridge.
-I also have a PhD and MSci in Chemistry from the University of Cambridge, so you can be certain that I know my subject!
-I taught for six years at one of the top independent schools in the country (top of The Times league table of co-ed schools GCSE results, for the last 4 years).
+I also have a PhD and MSci in Chemistry from the University of Cambridge.
+I taught for six years at one of the top independent schools in the country.

 Extensive subject knowledge and awareness of tricky concepts that cause problems.
 Easy to talk to.
 Can quickly devise strategies that can be used to help make rapid progress towards your goals.
 Can cover any exam board for GCSE chemistry and physics.
 Excellent knowledge of all UK Chemistry A level boards: OCR, AQA, OCR B, WJEC (Eduqas in England), Edexcel.
 Overseas boards, Cambridge International and Edexcel International chemistry A level are no problem.
 I aim to provide regular feedback and marking advice as part of the service.